SafetyA player must not use equipment or wear anything that is dangerous.

 Interpreting the Law

-- using offensive, insulting or abusive language and/or gestures
+- using offensive, insulting or abusive language and/or action(s)

-- gesturing in a provocative, derisory or inflammatory way
+- acting in a provocative, derisory or inflammatory way

 Any slogan, statement or image which falls into any of these categories is not permitted.